api0cradle/PowerAL/README.md

 # PowerAL

-Current version: 0.90
+Current version: 0.95

 Version control will not be 100% until I have reached version 1.0.
 I use this area as my work area to commit my code.
 After version 1.0 I will be using a DEV branch instead for rolling changes.

-A Powershell module for interacting with AppLocker.
+PowerAL is a Powershell module for interacting with AppLocker rules.
 Module is designed to be able to run in Constrained language mode.
+The goal with the module is to easily be able to identify AppLocker weaknesses/config flaws.
 This module is a work in progress.
 First version (0.63) was released at DerbyCon.

 1. Run Powershell -ep unrestricted